-The Directors are responsible for the other information.
-The other information comprises the Corporate Information, Report of the Directors, Corporate Governance Framework, Shareholders' Information, Value Added Statement and the Annual Declaration on Risk Management but does not include the financial statements and our auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises General information, Report of the directors, Corporate governance framework, Shareholders' information, Value Added Statement and Annual Declaration on Risk Management but does not include the financial statements and our auditor's report thereon.